- CASE FILES

 And how to understand this?
 It turns out that Pashin and his friend find the tent, which at the same time and in the same area dozens more people are looking for.
 But Pashin and Cheglakov, without even looking into the tent, pass somewhere further.
 They did not even return to the camp to report the finding (?!).

-"On the fifth day of our search (FEBRUARY 27)we found 4 bodies covered with snow and on this day we were taken back home with helicopter to the village of Vizhay."
+"On the fifth day of our search (Feb 27) we found 4 bodies covered with snow and on this day we were taken back home with helicopter to the village of Vizhay."

 And this is what Cheglakov told the investigator on March 6.
 Punctuation saved.